 We take a midday flight into southernmost Myanmar, then drive for a full afternoon into we reach our remote campsite, in preperation for our exciting exploration to the little-known forests that until recently were off-limits to foreigners.

 We spend 3 1/2 days in the deep south of Myanmar in search of the endangered Gurney's Pitta, now more-or-less disappeared from Thailand.
 We hope the tour coincides with peak-calling season as we search for the jewel of the forest.
-The forests down here are fascinating, harbourng many of the sundaic, Malayan peninsula specialities including Garnet, Blue-winged and Malayan Banded Pitta, as well as species more that generally have a more northerly distribution including Tickell's Brown Hornbill.
-The other main target in the area is Plain-pouched Hornbill.
-Night-birding is also exciting here with Large Frogmouth even being possible.
+The forests down here are fascinating, harbourng many of the sundaic, Malayan peninsula specialities, as well as species more that generally have a more northerly distribution including Tickell's Brown Hornbill.
+The other main target in the area is Plain-pouched Hornbill that is found in small numbers here, while even Helmeted Hornbill persists in this area.
+Night-birding is also exciting here with Large Frogmouth and White-fronted Scops Owl even being possible, though Blyth's Frogmouth is more likely!

 Early morning flight back to Yangon to connect with our international departures from Yangon International Airport.